 - if there is any dying tissue in the tumour – this is called necrosis.

-- G1 – the cancer cells look like normal cells, are usually slow-growing and are less likely to spread.
+- G1 cancer cells look much like normal cells.
+They are usually slow-growing and less likely to spread.

-- G2 – the cancer cells look different to normal cells and are slightly faster growing.
+- G2 cancer cells look different to normal cells.
+They are slightly faster-growing.

-- G3 – the cancer cells look very different to normal cells, may grow more quickly, and are more likely to spread.
+- G3 cancer cells look very different to normal cells.
+They can grow more quickly and are more likely to spread.

 The stage of a cancer describes its size and whether it has spread from where it started.
 Knowing the stage helps doctors decide on the best treatment for you.

 Different staging systems may be used.
-Two of the most commonly used systems are the TNM and number staging system.
+2 of the most commonly used systems are the TNM and number staging system.
 Different types of sarcoma use different staging systems.